How do I apply for SIWES placement in Nigeria this 2019? Where can I really do my industrial training in Nigeria this 2019?

 NOTE: If your own department/discipline isn’t listed above, you can still contact me for inquiries.
 If you also have the money, you can buy this eBooks for your friends, course mates or for future use i.e. if you’ll be needing it next month, next year etc.

 If you’ve any questions concerning the best places to do your industrial training or getting SIWES placement in Nigeria this 2019, these eBooks or your purchase – leave a comment below or whatsapp me on: 09036963268.
+You can quickly use the whatsapp icon on the bottom right of the screen.
 Thanks.

 Every Star Deserves A Chance To Shine.
 Good Luck!